apariciojuan/ScriptsSecurity/README.md

 # ScriptsSecurity
-Test scripting security and network
+scripting security and network in bash or python

+IptablesForAsterisk: This file provide basic roles for Server Asterisk run in Linux used Iptables Firewall..